Azure/azure-sdk/_posts/2020-03-24-python-tracing.md

 pip install azure-core-tracing-opentelemetry --pre
 {% endhighlight %}

-Then, dd the following three lines to the start of your application:
+Then, add the following three lines to the start of your application:

 {% highlight python %}
 # Configure distributed tracing in Azure SDK